nhs-pycom/nhs_time_of_travel/index.md

 Please note with the way this algorithm works.
 This will work well with up to 10, maybe even 12 addresses.
 But that will depend on the computational power you have available, and it will be slower the higher the number of addresses.
 Streamlit is set up in our code to cache the Api calls that return a networkx map of a region.
 So the first you run this on Cornwall, it may take a while.
 But the second time and onward, the code will look at the cache first, and call the same json file that was produced for the area if it's there and hasn't been deleted.
 Your data is not cached, only the Nominatim api region calls.

+### Multiple Shortest Route

+This is a functionality that was brought by a couple of areas in the NHS.
+One use case here is suggesting different modes of transport for the shortest route to work for staff, and a future use case could incorporate bus routes, and bus timetables, or public transport routes and timetables.
+Whilst this function works in a different way from the route optimiser, the premis is the same.
+The user can again either upload or use the existing datasets in the data folder.
+Enter a target address, select the network type, press submit and the algorithm will run.

+### Max Coverage Location

+This is the site scoring page.

 ## Citations